 The Seiko 5 has long been a staple in the Japanese brand’s line, offering inexpensive mechanical goodness to the masses.
 The SNK805 features a military-inspired dial with day/date function, an automatic movement and 30m of water resistance.
 With its 37mm stainless steel case and matching nylon strap, the Seiko 5 is the perfect mechanical watch for the field.

 Famous for being the world’s first mechanical watch made completely via automated assembly, the Sistem 51 offers an automatic movement with date visible through a transparent case back.
-While there are numerous dial and strap options available, this black variant with matching textured strap and case is neutral enough to pair with most casualwear.
+While there are numerous dial and strap options available, this black variant with a colorful face feels well balanced.

 MVMT may have made a name for itself as a maker of fashion watches, but their most recent offering is a handsome 41mm mechanical timepiece available in several dial colors that utilizes an automatic date movement.
 A simple design that ships on a leather strap, the Arc is a lot of watch for under $300, and the perfect entry into the world of mechanical timepieces.